vdevaram/TensorRTInferenceBenchmarks/README.md

 <a name="benchmark"></a>
 ## Benchmark all models

 To benchmark all of the models, first convert all of the models that you [downloaded above](#download) into TensorRT engines.
-Run the following script to convert all models
+Run the following script to convert all models.
+If you want to change parameters related to TensorRT optimization, just edit the [scripts/frozen_graphs_to_plans.py](scripts/frozen_graphs_to_plans.py) file.
+Change data format and batch size if needed.

 ```
 python scripts/frozen_graphs_to_plans.py
 ```

-If you want to change parameters related to TensorRT optimization, just edit the [scripts/frozen_graphs_to_plans.py](scripts/frozen_graphs_to_plans.py) file.
-Next, to benchmark all of the models run the [scripts/test_trt.py](scripts/test_trt.py) script
+Next, to benchmark all of the models run the [scripts/test_trt.py](scripts/test_trt.py) script.
+Change data format and batch size if needed.

 ```
 python scripts/test_trt.py